CloudSlang/docs/cloudslang_dsl_reference.rst

 | ``imports``     | no         | --        | list of key:value pairs   | files to import         | `imports <#imports>`__       |
 +-----------------+------------+-----------+---------------------------+-------------------------+------------------------------+

+Variable names in CloudSlang files cannot contain localized characters.
+When using the CLI, CloudSlang will use the encoding found in the CLI configuration file for input values.

 The general structure of CloudSlang files is outlined here.
 Some of the properties that appear are optional.
 All CloudSlang keywords, properties and concepts are explained in detail below.